-- Form-Fitting Wardrobe: The crew have fun with the What The Hell, Costuming Department?.
+- Form-Fitting Wardrobe: The crew have fun with the WTH, Costuming Department?.

 - Martial Pacifist: The Observer discloses that his race doesn't believe in war and that they only kill out of "personal spite."

-- Overly-Long Gag: Driscoll spends several minutes cleaning his glasses, which are filled entirely with over the top squeaking sounds and the occasional "Still dirty!"
+- Overly Long Gag: Driscoll spends several minutes cleaning his glasses, which are filled entirely with over the top squeaking sounds and the occasional "Still dirty!"
 Achieves Brick Joke status when after speaking to him over a CB radio, Mike has Ben ponder that Driscoll sounds like his glasses are dirty over the radio.

-- Running Gag: Turkey jokes for Jive Turkey Sam Casey.
+- Turkey jokes for Jive Turkey Sam Casey.